SaifRehman/ICP-Airways/README.md

 * Leveraging IBM Middlewares such as ODM and DB2 on Kubernetes
 * Designing business rules and decision by IBM ODM
 * Create distributed task ques using RabbitMQ and Celery
-* Leveraging DB2 as backend data storage
+* Leveraging DB2, MariaDB, and MongoDB as backend data storage
-* Deploying Ethereum smart contract on Hyperledger fabric by leveraging Hyperledger Burrow
 * Learn how to use IBM Cloud Private, Docker, and Kubernetes
+* Leveraging Heremap to fetch nearby landmarks

 ### App Screenshot